-The Financial Accounting Standards Board ("FASB") guidance relating to accounting for acquisitions that meet the definition of a business requires, among other things, an acquirer of a business to expense all acquisition costs related to the acquisition.
-Effective October 1, 2016, the Company prospectively adopted Accounting Standards Update No. 2017-1, "Business Combinations: Clarifying the Definition of a Business" issued by the FASB which redefined the definition of a business, whereby an acquisition in which substantially all of the fair value of the assets acquired are concentrated in a single identifiable asset is accounted for as an asset acquisition.
-As a result, transaction costs related to the acquisition are capitalized.
-See Note 1 of the accompanying consolidated financial statements.
-Accordingly, during the three months ended December 31, 2016, the Company concluded that its acquisitions did not meet the definition of a business and accounted for such acquisitions as asset acquisitions and capitalized all transaction costs related to completed and in-process acquisitions.
+As previously discussed, effective October 1, 2016, the Company prospectively adopted ASU No. 2017-1.
+Accordingly, during the year ended December 31, 2017 and the three months ended December 31, 2016, the Company concluded that its acquisitions did not meet the definition of a business and accounted for such acquisitions as asset acquisitions and capitalized all transaction costs related to completed and in-process acquisitions.
 Acquisition costs that are expensed will reduce our FFO.
-For the years ended December 31, 2016, 2015 and 2014, the Company expensed \$824,000, \$1.0 million and \$1.0 million, respectively, relating to real estate acquisitions.
+For the years ended December 31, 2017, 2016 and 2015, the Company expensed \$4,000, \$824,000 and \$965,000, respectively, relating to real estate acquisitions.

-The table below provides a reconciliation of net income applicable to stockholders in accordance with GAAP to FFO for the years ended December 31, 2016, 2015 and 2014 (in thousands).
+The table below provides a reconciliation of net income applicable to stockholders in accordance with GAAP to FFO for the years ended December 31, 2017, 2016 and 2015 (in thousands).